syncfusion-content/blazor-docs/blazor/timeline/items.md

 ![Blazor Timeline Component with Disabled Item](./images/Blazor-disabled)

-## Css class
+## CSS class

-You can customize the appearance of the Timeline item by specifying a custom CssClass using the [CssClass](../api/timeline#items#cssClass) property.
+You can customize the appearance of the Timeline item by specifying a custom CSS class using the `CssClass` property.